MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/change-user-storage.md

 Admins can [open a case with Microsoft technical support](https://go.microsoft.com/fwlink/?linkid=869559) to request storage beyond 5 TB.

-## Set the default OneDrive storage space using PowerShell
+## Change the storage space for a specific user’s OneDrive using PowerShell.

 1. [Download the latest SharePoint Online Management Shell](https://go.microsoft.com/fwlink/p/?LinkId=255251).